 The "Rapunzel tragedy" is first mentioned in Marvel: The Lost Generation#10.
 It is not detailed, but Rapunzel is in Marvel: The Lost Generation#11, while Yeti is already in exile, so apparently he didn't kill her.
 Apparently some other type of assault...

 Yeti is one of the few members of the First Line to survive into the modern era.
-This list also includes Pixie (who also had an alternate future version seen in Earth-Cassandra) and the Yankee Clipper.
+This list also includes Pixie (who also had an alternate future version seen in Cassandra Locke's Reality-700) and the Yankee Clipper.
 Too bad Byrne left Marvel on bad terms (again), becayse I would love to see more Lost Generation stories and characters...

-Also, without checking, the temple looks vaguely similar to one that I MIGHT be remembering from the Guardian of the Gateway (See Clarifications).
+Also, without checking, the temple looks vaguely similar to one that I MIGHT be remembering from the Yeti/Guardian of the Gateway (See Clarifications).
 Anyone?

 Yeti's Himalayan temple

-Little is known other than this is where the Yeti made his residence after leaving the First Line and after being unable to find his way back to Attilan.
+Little is known about this location (see comments), other than this is where the Yeti made his residence after leaving the First Line and after being unable to find his way back to Attilan.
 This is where Korya found him, where he returned with her corpse, and where the X-Men encountered him.
 It is presumably NOT where the Torch encountered him, as that cave was immediately connected to Attilan.

 --Marvel: The Lost Generation#12 (11, [12(fb)], 12, X-Men: Hidden Years#16

-(Fantastic Four I#117) - Kaliban, on watch duty, spotted the Human Torch wandering near Attilan.
-At this point Kaliban had joined a group of Inhumans (including Chiron and Asmodeus), and they attacked the Torch, who defeated them.
+(Fantastic Four I#117) - Kaliban was on watch duty when he spotted the Human Torch wandering near Attilan; at that point, Kaliban had joined a group of Inhumans (including Chiron and Asmodeus), and they attacked the Torch, who defeated them.

 (Fantastic Four Unlimited#2) - Kaliban, amongst

 Timberius and other Inhumans, assaulted the Fantastic Four during a

 public appearance in the Bronx, New York.
 Kaliban held his own in

 Black Bolt and Medusa.
 There was further struggle between the Seeker's

 group of Inhumans, who sought to recover the boy for the Genetics

 Council, and the Royal Family, who sought to recover and protect their

 relative.
 Eventually, Ahura was convinced to return to Attilan

 However, even when the Chief Justice of the Genetics Council betrayed the rest of the Inhumans and tried to usurp Ahura's power for himself, Kaliban and his allies continued to defend the Genetics Council.
 As Timberius said, "We follow power, human--and the Chief Justice IS power!"
 Leonus added, "Let the Great Refuge fall!
 We shall be kings among the ruins!"
 When the Chief Justice was defeated, the "evil" Inhumans vanished into the shadows.